 The tests to diagnose anthrax depend on the type of disease that is suspected.

-A culture of the skin, and maybe a biopsy, are done on the skin sores.
-The sample is looked at under a microscope to identify the anthrax germ.
+A culture of the skin, and sometimes a biopsy, are done on the skin sores.
+The sample is looked at under a microscope to identify the anthrax bacterium.

 Tests may include: